Cats in the Museum: Release

-The film was released in Russia on 23 March 2023.
+The film was released in Russia on March 23, 2023.

 Reception

-In two reviews for The Guardian, Leslie Felperin gave the film three out of five stars, and wrote "A group of culturally concerned felines band together to protect precious artworks in the Hermitage Museum in this family-geared Russian animation", while Wendy Ide on the other hand gave it one star, writing "This badly dubbed and randomly plotted tale of feline heroes protecting artworks in the Hermitage is a proper dog’s dinner".
+In two reviews for The Guardian, Leslie Felperin gave the film three out of five stars, likening it to "a cross between James Mayhew’s Katie books, about a girl who jumps into paintings, and Russian Ark, Aleksandr Sokurov’s single-shot tour of the Hermitage" and praising the "reasonably entertaining" animated art sequences even if she complained about uneven visuals and the film barely featuring its only female character, while Wendy Ide of The Observer on the other hand gave it one star, writing "This badly dubbed and randomly plotted tale of feline heroes protecting artworks in the Hermitage is a proper dog’s dinner".